MaramMohamedd/Arduino-Basics/Connecting LED_BreadBoard/readme.md

-# There are several ways for connecting the led with the aruino and bread board
+# There are several ways for connecting the led with the arduino and the bread board
 ## 1- First method
 1. Led anode(+) longest leg -> pin
 2. Led cathod(-) -> resistor